 Sometimes classes begin and/or end with the chanting of “Om.”
-Chanting “Om” is one way to welcome and give thanks to all that is, that ever was, and all that will ever be while also connecting a classroom of people to one resonant sound.
+Chanting “Om” is one way to welcome and give thanks to all that is, that ever was, and all that will ever be while also connecting a room of people to one resonant sound (entrainment).
 It’s a deep and connecting bow to the beauty and pain, the highs and lows, death and life.
 But it’s not for everyone.
 If you wish to participate in the chanting of “Om,” please do.
 If you do not, then feel free to refrain.

 Yoga helps us deviate from habituated mind patterns that tell us we need to look, act, or be a certain way in order to be enough in the world.
 It also provides tools for mindfulness and more intentional living.
 Yoga habituates practitioners to increased awareness of the interconnection and union of what we usually separate — the body and the mind, self and other, humanity and nature.
 Simply put, yoga is not about how you look.
 It is about how you feel and how you respond to our increasingly complex, difficult, and wondrous world.
 If you are lucky enough to practice Yoga, you are already on your way; your incredible body has brought you here.

 The yoga practiced at Sundew Studio is free of dogma and doctrine, though reverence exists for the ancient texts, new scientific literature, and any teachings that guide us toward compassion both for ourselves and our world.
 The meditational techniques and movements are both science and art — worthy of your own discovery and exploration.
 That said, some consider the studio a kind of ashram, a sacred place for self-study and community.
 Please honor that possibility.